Uzbekistan Pro League: Regular season

+All participating clubs of the Pro League also have a U-19 team in their structure.
+These teams participate in the overall Uzbekistan U-19 Championship alongside the U-19 squads of Super League clubs.

 In 2018 in the Pro League Uzbekistan involved 16 teams in a double round system (30 rounds), home and away.
 The winner of the Uzbekistan Pro League receives the permit in the Uzbekistan Super League, and the club took second place in the Pro League gets a place in the play-offs, consisting of two matches (home and away) where his opponent will be the Super League club, who took there the penultimate eleventh place.
 The winner of the playoffs gets a chance in Super League Uzbekistan, and the losing club will start the new season in the Pro League Uzbekistan.
 The clubs finishing in last place in the Pro League, will start the season in the Uzbekistan Pro-B League — the third level and the importance of football in the country.

-The division is run by Uzbekistan Professional Football League(UzPFL) and Uzbekistan Football Association (UFA).
+Playoffs

+At the end of the league season, the teams that took third and fourth places will play playoff matches for a spot in the Uzbekistan Super League with the teams that took 12th and 13th places in the 2024 Uzbekistan Super League.